 Christina's research examines how politicians and civil servants produce and draw on different kinds of knowledge, information and data to make sense of policy problems, and to communicate and legitimise their responses.
 She also analyses how knowledge and expertise are deployed in political debate, and the role that knowledge claims play in building (or undermining) trust and accountability between politicians, government and their voters.
 She explores these issues through the case of immigration policy, comparing the production and use of expertise and knowledge in UK, German and EU policy-making and political debate.

 Her book Manufacturing Political Trust: Targets and Performance Measurement in Public Policy (Cambridge University Press, 2018) showed how targets on immigration and asylum have been deployed to shore up political trust - but have instead ended up further eroding public confidence in government.
 The book won the PSA's prize for best book in political science.

 The Political Uses of Expert Knowledge: Immigration Policy and Social Research (Cambridge University Press, 2009/12) explored how governments produce and deploy expert knowledge as a symbolic resource, to bolster legitimacy and substantiate their claims.
 The book won the 2020 APSA prize for best recent book on ideas, knowledge and policy.

 In her most recent work, Christina has developed a theory of 'state ignorance', which is applied to understand how states have avoided producing knowledge on unauthorised residents.
 This work challenges prevailing assumptions about states as maximising surveillance of their populations.
 The resulting book (co-edited with Emile Chabal and with contributions from the SIMS project team), States of Ignorance, is in press with Cambridge (forthcoming in January 2024).

 Current and recent funded research

-- EU collaborative project BRIDGES (starting March 2021) explores the construction and impact of narratives on migration and integration in Europe.
+- EU collaborative project BRIDGES (2021-24) explores the construction and impact of narratives on migration and integration in Europe.
 The project is led by the Barcelona Institute for International Affairs, and I am leading a work package on how migration narratives are deployed in political debate, and how they influence policy-making.